Christianity and colonialism: Jesuit missions

 Various missions and initiatives of the Jesuits predated, accompanied and followed western colonization across the world.
 In Lithuania, since 1579 the Jesuit-founded Vilnius University spearheaded Counterreformation, eradication of indigenous religion and language.
 At around the same time in China, Korea and Japan Jesuit missions predated western military incursions by a couple of centuries.
 The incursions were not only ideological but scientific – the Jesuits reformed the Chinese lunisolar calendar in 1645, a change described as "pathological".
 17th-century India deserved a mission to study Brahmanical knowledge and Christianizing missions were dispatched to native North Americans.
 Jesuit missions were documented in biannual Jesuit Relations:

 In "Harvest of Souls: The Jesuit Missions and Colonialism in North America, 1632–1650", Carole Blackburn uses the Jesuit Relations to shed light on the dialogue between Jesuit missionaries and the Native peoples of northeastern North America.
 In 1632 Jesuit missionary Paul Le Jeune, newly arrived at the Fort of Quebec, wrote the first of the Relations to his superior in Paris, initiating a series of biannual mission reports that came to be known as the "Jesuit Relations."
 In other writings, Jesuit missionaries in New France preaching to the Amerindians described the indigenous peoples as "savages" and tried to instill European standards of religion and civilization upon them.
 Jesuit missionaries attempted to culturally transform those people by creating confusion and disturbing their religious order and lifestyles.

 Blackburn presents a contemporary interpretation of the 1632–1650 Relations, arguing that they are colonizing texts in which the Jesuits use language, imagery, and forms of knowledge to legitimize relations of inequality with the Huron and Montagnais.
 Blackburn shows that resulted in the displacement of much of the content of the message and demonstrates that the Native people's acts of resistance took up and transformed aspects of the Jesuits' teachings in ways that subverted their authority.

 In 1721, Jesuit Ippolito Desideri tried to Christianize Tibetans but permission from the Order was not granted.

 Jesuits themselves participated in economic colonization by founding and operating vast ranches in Peru, and Argentina which still exist.
 Jesuit reductions were socialist theocratic settlements for indigenous people specifically in the Rio Grande do Sul area of Brazil, Paraguay, and neighbouring Argentina in South America.
 They were established by the Jesuits early in the 17th century and wound up in the 18th century with the banning of the order in several European countries.

 A large body of scientific work exists examining entanglements between Jesuit missions, western science emanating from Jesuit-founded universities, colonization and globalization.
-Since the global Jesuit network grew so large as to necessitate direct connections between branches without passing though Vatican, the order can be seen as one of the earliest examples of global organizations and globalization.
+Since the global Jesuit network grew so large as to necessitate direct connections between branches without passing through Vatican, the order can be seen as one of the earliest examples of global organizations and globalization.